ADCogburn/ADCogburn/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ... learning OOPs.
+- 🔭 I’m currently working on ... internship with Biblingo!
 - 🌱 I’m currently learning ...
-JS + C#.
+Clean Architecture in .NET.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...